Peppermint Bark Brownies

 • High quality chocolate – I suggest opting for high-quality chocolate like Ghirardelli for the best results in the ganache and white chocolate layers.
 While finely chopped baking chocolate bars can be used as an alternative to chocolate chips, I often prefer using chocolate chips for their cost-effectiveness in this recipe.

-Three peppermint bark brownies stacked on each other with two glasses of milk in the background.
+Three brownies with peppermint bark stacked on each other with two glasses of milk in the background.

 Peppermint bark brownie turned on its side exposing it's three layers.